isomerpages/moh-hib/_help-and-resources/Timeline, Resources, Funding/Funding Support.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Approximately 2 years of subscription to a HIMS or 40% of the cost of
+<p>About 2 years of subscription to a HIMS; or 40% of the cost of enhancing
-enhancing an existing HIMS.&nbsp;</p>
+the licensee's own HIMS.&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>50% of cost of package capped at $30k</p>